Child evangelism movement: 4/14 window

 The 4/14 window was originally conceived by Bryant Myers of World Vision and later popularized by Christian missionary strategist Luis Bush, who also coined the term 10/40 window.
 The 4/14 window is a subset of the child evangelism movement, focused on evangelizing children between the ages of 4 and 14 years old.
 Bush commented in the Christian Post in 2009 that "Mission strategies developed for the 4/14 Window would be implemented by parents, pastors and other role model figures who play key roles in shaping a child's worldview."

 Criticism

 Proponents of the 4/14 window encourage children from the age of four to be converted to Christianity.
 Evangelists often use techniques such as a Wordless Book to communicate religious concepts to children too young to read.
 Critics of this practice argue that children too young to read for themselves are too young to be able to make informed, independent decisions about religion; in the same vein, some Christian authors are critical of the use of altar calls, wherein those who wish to make a new spiritual commitment to Jesus and the Christian faith are invited to come forward publicly.
 Some theologians argue that altar calls may give converts a false understanding of religious salvation.
-Theologian Randal Rauser has criticized the practice of "conversionism," which emphasizes immediate change in religion, rather than a gradual transformation of life and belief.
-He has also criticized the targeting of young children, who can be "easily manipulated" into confessing belief in things they do not understand to please adults.

-The Roman Catholic Church maintains that children do not have moral responsibility before the Age of Reason, usually given as seven years old.
-In Latin Rite Catholicism, the sacraments of Eucharist and Confirmation are only given to children who have the use of reason, and Holy Communion may be administered to children only if "they have sufficient knowledge and careful preparation so that they understand the mystery of Christ according to their capacity and are able to receive the Body of Christ with faith and devotion."
-Despite this, child evangelism advocates argue that children aged 3–6, who have only a rudimentary conception of right and wrong, should be evangelised.